September 21, 2015 · Written by Foodtolive Team

 Learn what “organic” and “natural” really means

 Food producers know that their customers often do not know what the use of the words “organic” and “natural” means.
 If you do not want to be confused, keep the following information in mind.
 The organic label is earned through a certification process.
 Foods can be labeled as “made with organic ingredients,” “organic” (95 – 99 % organic), and “100 % organic.”
-Use of “natural” on labels is a claim of a producer that is not subject to inspections, so you should just take their word for it.
+The use of “natural” on labels is a claim of a producer that is not subject to inspections, so you should just take their word for it.